 Find Your People at these 7 Inclusive Spaces in Leeds

-Perhaps you’ve recently moved to Leeds, or are about to join the hordes of students descending in September… or maybe you’ve actually lived here for ages but simply haven’t found the folk that really float your boat.
+Perhaps you’ve recently moved to Leeds, or are about to join the hordes of students descending in September… or maybe you’ve actually lived here for ages but still haven’t found the folk that really float your boat.
 Either way, it can be intimidating to feel like an outsider in a big city.
 Whatever your kinks and quirks, Leeds is teeming with open-minded, friendly people… you just need to know where to look.
 Check out this list of Leeds venues and collectives and you’ll soon find yourself spoilt for choice of things to do and people to see.

 1. Live Art Bistro